rwaples/Copenhagen/Files/day1.md

 Then, we could perform all analyses considering only these samples.

 ------------------

 **OPTIONAL**

 #### Genetic distances

+**IMPORTANT NOTE**: These commands are given as a mere example as, in practise, such analyses should be performed on larger genomic regions.

 Genotype probabilities can be used also to infer the structure of your population.
 For instance, in our example, they can used to assess whether PEL samples are indeed admixed.